verrazzano/docs/drafts/application-model/model/weblogic-domains.md

 // defaulted/infered values

-the domain will be configured to send logs to this application's verrazzano-provided elasticsearch
+the domain will be configured to send logs to this application's verrazzano-provided opensearch
     if component.logging.type is specified:
         if it is exporter:
             udpate the WebLogicLoggingExporter.yaml in `<domain_home>/config` with the right host/port
             it looks like this:

-            publishHost:  {{ the verrazzano elasticsearch host }}
+            publishHost:  {{ the verrazzano opensearch host }}
-            publishPort:  {{ the verrazzano elasticsearch port }}
+            publishPort:  {{ the verrazzano opensearch port }}
             domainUID:  {{ component.name }}
             weblogicLoggingExporterEnabled: true
             weblogicLoggingIndexName:  {{  component.logging.index-pattern if specified, else "wls-"component.name }}